AWS Board Team

 Technical support and robotics (Afghanistan)

-Suhaila is a talented young Afghan woman who was forced to stop her formal education after the school ban for girls.
-Despite these restrictions, she continued to develop her skills independently, especially in robotics, coding, art, and technical problem-solving.
+I am a young Afghan woman whose formal education was interrupted after the ban on girls’ schooling.
+Despite these challenges, I chose to continue learning on my own, developing my skills in robotics, coding, art, and technical problem-solving.